-Based on the findings contained in this staff report, and with the conditions proposed below staff recommends approval of Special Use Permit SP 2015-32 Restore'n Station: (These conditions include the prior conditions of SP 2009-34 with edits to indicate changes.)
+Based on the findings contained in this staff report, and with the conditions proposed below staff recommends approval of Special Use Permit SP 2017-20 Restore'n Station: (These conditions include the prior conditions of SP 2009-34 with edits to indicate changes.)

-- 1. The applicant shall install and maintain a meter on the well head to monitor water consumption.
+- The applicant shall install and maintain a meter on the well head to monitor water consumption.
 Prior to installation, the model of the meter shall be subject to approval by the Zoning Administrator in conjunction with the County Engineer.
 Results of daily water consumption shall be made available within forty-eight (48) hours of a request from the Zoning Administrator; - 2.
 Water consumption from all wells on site shall not exceed one thousand six hundred twenty -five (1,625) gallons per day in the aggregate; - 3.
 The applicant shall install and maintain a tamper-proof, flow restriction device limiting water flow to not more than one thousand six hundred twenty-five (1,625) gallons per day.
 Prior to installation, the model of the flow restriction device shall be subject to approval by the Zoning Administrator in conjunction with the County Engineer; - 4.
 The total building footprint square footage shall not exceed three thousand (3,000) square feet; - 5.
-The hours of business operation shall not exceed sixteen (16) hours per day: - 6.
-There shall be not more than seven (7) pump stations and twelve (12) nozzle dispensers, with not more than eight (8) nozzles for four (4) pump stations for gasoline (or equivalent fuel), with not more than two (2) nozzles for one (1) pump station for diesel fuel (or equivalent fuel), with not more than one (1) nozzle for one (1) pump station for off -road diesel fuel, and with not more than one (1) nozzle for one (1) pump station for kerosene fuel - 7.
+The hours of business operation shall not exceed sixteen (16) hours per day; The convenience store shall not operate between 12:30 AM and 4:30 AM except the fuel pumps may remain operational; - 6.
+There shall be not more than seven (7) nine (9) pump stations and twelve (12) nozzle dispensers, with not more than eight (8) nozzles for four (4) with six (6) pump stations for gasoline (or equivalent fuel), with not more than two (2) nozzles for one (1) pump station for diesel fuel (or equivalent fuel), with not more than one (1) nozzle for one (1) pump station for off -road diesel fuel, and with not more than one (1) nozzle for one (1) pump station for kerosene fuel - 7.
 If rainwater is collected from roof tops of the pump station canopies or the building, it shall be stored in a lined underground storage tank and utilized for on-site landscaping purposes only; - 8.
 Overnight customer parking on -site shall not be permitted between the hours of 12:30 a.m. and 4:30 a.m.
-The applicant shall post signs indicating no such overnight parking in such places designated by the Site Plan Agent as a condition of final site plan approval; and. - 9.
-"Development of the site shall be in general accord with the submitted preliminary site concept plan dated December 6, 20092/25/2016.
-Permitted modifications may include those required by the Architectural Review Board, those necessary to satisfy the conditions of this special use permit, and additional landscaping /screening approved by the Site Plan Agent."
+The applicant shall post signs indicating no such overnight parking in such places designated by the Site Plan Agent as a condition of final site plan approval; and, - 9.
+Development of the site shall be in general accord with the submitted preliminary site plan dated December 6, 2009.
+Permitted modifications may include those required by the Architectural Review Board, those necessary to satisfy the conditions of this special use permit, and additional landscaping /screening approved by the Site Plan Agent.